pockethost/pockethost/packages/dashboard/src/routes/(static)/docs/faq/+page.md

 ### Can I run multiple projects on PocketHost?

 Yes!
 You can provision as many PocketBase instances as you need.
-The free tier allows for 1 project, while the paid plan allows for unlimited projects.
+The free tier allows up to 25 projects, while the paid plan allows for 250 projects.

 ## PocketBase